Vietnam.vn - Nền tảng quảng bá Việt Nam

 Pulmonary embolism

-Pulmonary embolism is characterized by severe chest pain that comes on slowly or suddenly.
+Pulmonary embolism is characterized by severe chest pain, which may come on gradually or suddenly.
 This chest pain feels quite similar to a heart attack, and is worse with exertion.
 The patient may also have swelling in the legs and cough up blood and mucus.

 Pulmonary embolism is caused by a blood clot that gets stuck in the pulmonary artery, blocking blood flow to the lungs.
 Pulmonary embolism can lead to dangerous complications such as affecting heart circulation, causing the heart to stop beating.